-You cannot change the username in the User Profile screen.
+You cannot change a username in the Profile section.

 You can, however, change your username if you know how to edit your WP database.

-You can also change your username from your WordPress Dashboard using an easier method that requires no messing with code or editing your site’s database.
+You can also change your username inside the WordPress Dashboard using a simpler method that requires no messing with code or modifying your WordPress database.

 Changing your username will affect your login, as this username is required for logging into your WordPress site!

-For a step-by-step tutorial that explains you how to do this, go here:
+We have created a tutorial that teaches you how to do this here:

 6 – Name > First Name / Last Name

-You can edit the First Name and Last Name details in this section.
+You can edit your First Name and Last Name data in this section.

 7 – Name > Nickname / Display Name Publicly As

-If you want to display a different author name than the one you originally registered for your site or blog in your posts, you can change the Nickname (required) field and select a different nickname from the Display name publicly as drop down menu …
+If you want to display a different author name than the one you originally set up for your WordPress site in your posts, you can change the Nickname (required) field and select your new nickname from the Display name publicly as drop down menu …

-If you select a nickname, all your posts, published comments, etc. will appear with this new nickname, instead of the name you originally registered with.
+Once you select a new nickname, all your posts, comments, etc. will then display with the new nickname, instead of the one you originally set up your site with.